Pragma-inv/.github/profile/README.md

 ## Hi there 👋

-# Introducing the Perfect Wedding Invitation App
+# Introducing Pragma an Digital Event Invitation

 Planning your dream wedding just got easier with our innovative Wedding Invitation App.
 Whether you're envisioning a classic affair or a modern celebration, our app offers a seamless experience to create and send beautiful invitations that reflect your unique style and love story.